 Lyon Family Farms (Taft, TN)

-Located just over the Tennessee border, this farm is open on September 10.
+Located just over the Tennessee border, this farm is open on September 22.
 Hours are Wed-Fri 2-7 PM, Sat 9 AM-6 PM, and Sun 1-6PM.
-It offers a pumpkin patch, hayrides, corn maze, petting zoo, and advertises that it has the area’s only 2400 SQ FT Pillow Bounce.
-All guests visiting the farm in September and paying the regular $10 Admission will receive a Bounce Back Pass, good for a FREE return visit in October!
-And Bounce Pack Passes in October are only $5, which will get you one free admission to the farm.
+It offers a pumpkin patch, hayrides, corn maze, petting zoo, pillow bounce, monster slide, games, rat and pig races, and more.
+All guests paying regular admission in September and receive one free Bounce Back Pass for free admission to use in October, and Bounce Back Passes purchased in October cost just $6!

 4D Farm (Cullman, AL)

-Opening September 26th the 2016 hours are Thursdays and Fridays 2PM-6PM, Saturdays 10AM-6PM, Sundays 1PM-6PM.
-Come on down and enjoy the jumping pillow, cow train, two story play barn, walk through the maze, hayride to the pumpkin patch, 80 ft slide, farm animals, pig races, rubber duck races, sand pit, tire mountain, farm animals, 200ft zipline, spider web and more.
+Opening September 29, the 2017 hours are Fridays 2PM-6PM, Saturdays 10AM-6PM, Sundays 1PM-6PM.
+Come on down and enjoy the jumping pillow, cow train, two story play barn, walk through the maze, hayride to the pumpkin patch, 80 ft slide, farm animals, pig races, rubber duck races, sand pit, tire mountain, farm animals, 250ft ziplines, spider web and more.
 Available for an additional cost are pony rides, corn cannon, pumpkins and the Gemstone Mine.
 Purchase a Bounce Back Pass for $5.95 at your visit and come back to visit once more for free!

 Down on the Farm (Rainesville)

-Opening September 24th the 2016 hours at this Rainsville farm will be Fridays 4PM-9PM, Saturdays 10AM-9PM, and Sundays 10AM-6PM and field trips through the week.
+Opening September 23, the 2017 hours at this Rainsville farm will be Fridays 4PM-9PM, Saturdays 10AM-9PM, and Sundays 12PM-6PM as well as for field trips throughout the week.
 Activities include a corn maze, pumpkin painting, hayrides, a simulated milking cow, lots of playground fun for the little ones and a farm animal petting zoo – plus a great gift shop full of fall decor and delicious edibles!
 New this year are a pony hops, corn hole, and rope maze.

 Gullion Farms (Somerville)

 Guillon Farms is a 29 year old working farm owned by Steve and Tammy Guillon.
 Open year-round for field trips and birthday parties, this farm boasts milking a cow, hay rides, petting zoo, fishing, sweet shop, pumpkin picking, and all of the fall fun your heart desires.
-They will be open to the public every Saturday in October from 10AM-4PM and can schedule field trips during the week.
+They will be open to the public every Saturday in October from 10AM-4PM and as well as for scheduled field trips during the week.
 Lunch specials are also available, as well as night hay rides and campfire specials for groups.

 Tate Farms (Meridianville)

-Pumpkins, pumpkin patch-pick in the field, pumpkin patch- already gathered from the field, train rides, straw or hay bale maze, corn cannon, tractor-pulled hay rides, wagon rides, Honey from hives on the farm, prepicked produce, gift shop, snacks and refreshment stand, restrooms, picnic area, face painting, petting zoo, farm animals, birthday parties, weddings and wedding parties, school tours.
-New for 2016, enjoy a new retail space called “Pumpkin & Leaf, Cafe and Collectibles,” featuring Piper and Leaf artisan brewed teas with local ingredients and a kid friendly shop; pedal cart tractors; and an extended petting animal area!
-Saturdays are popular at Tate Farms because special activities are added to the everyday fun, including face painting and the pumpkin cannon.
-Opens September 26th.
+Pumpkins, pumpkin patch-pick in the field, pumpkin patch- already gathered from the field, train rides, straw or hay bale maze, corn and pumpkin cannons, tractor-pulled hay rides, wagon rides, Honey from hives on the farm, Piper & Leaf tea, pre-picked produce, gift shop, snacks and refreshment stand, restrooms, picnic area, face painting, petting zoo, farm animals, birthday parties, weddings and wedding parties, and school tours.
+Kids and adults alike will love the brand new play barn and swing sets that have been built this fall!
+2017 season opens on September 25.
 Hours are Monday-Friday 2PM-6PM; Saturdays 9AM-6PM.

 Sand Mountain Corn Maze (Sardis City)